Andrettin/Wyrmsun/readme.txt

 - Quest objectives now appear in the top left of the screen.
 - Added 720 resolution width.
 - Missiles can no longer fly over cave walls, dungeon walls or doors.
+- New mod loading interface, which allows saving which mods you want enabled.

 * Quests
 - Added The Battle of Magetobria quest.